👆My Path👇

 Overseas Travel - Web Research

-When traveling between school and work became too grueling, Mike's high school friend invited him to move to New Zealand for a change of pace.
-There, Mike created an online video game retailer that received 1.2 million hits in its first year.
+When traveling between school and work became too grueling, Jheri's high school friend invited him to move to New Zealand for a change of pace.
+There, Jheri created an online video game retailer that received 1.2 million hits in its first year.
 He and his partner made the front page of New Zealand's largest newspaper and were featured on television as an innovative, technology-based retailer.
 At the time, theirs was the only website featuring videos of gameplay to overcome buyer's reluctance and give customers a preview of gameplay before purchasing.
-A little-known fact about Mike is that Amazon.com cited Mike's website, www.gamescape.co.nz, in its Patent document US7792705.
-You can copy and paste this link to see that document and search for www.gamescape.co.nz to see Mike's citation: https://patents.google.com/patent/US7792705.
+A little-known fact about Jheri is that Amazon.com cited Jheri's website, www.gamescape.co.nz, in its Patent document US7792705.
+You can copy and paste this link to see that document and search for www.gamescape.co.nz to see Jheri's citation at: patents.google.com.

-During the time Mike was in New Zealand, the dot-com bubble started growing.
+During the time Jheri was in New Zealand, the dot-com bubble started growing.
 Unemployment in the U.S. hit an all-time low of 4.6%.
 Tech companies were searching high and low for creative talent to fuel innovative start-ups.
-When Mike's parent learned of this, they made Mike move back to the United States to seek more lucrative employment than they estimated he would find in New Zealand.
-Mike was engaged to get married and he was forced to break off his engagement and leave his girlfriend.
+When Jheri's parent learned of this, they made Jheri move back to the United States to seek more lucrative employment than they estimated he would find in New Zealand.
+Jheri was engaged to get married and he was forced to break off his engagement and leave his girlfriend.
 It set a stage for a tumultuous relationship with his parents from then onward.

-Mike moved back to the United States to leverage his experience in his New Zealand start-up and grow his experience in the larger, more competitive U.S. market.
-In Los Gatos, California, Mike learned the value of separating the front-end from the back-end so specialized talent can be more productive.
-Mike was promoted to Product Manager after creating a prototype to redesign his employer's software interface based on user feedback.
+Jheri moved back to the United States to leverage his experience in his New Zealand start-up and grow his experience in the larger, more competitive U.S. market.
+In Los Gatos, California, Jheri learned the value of separating the front-end from the back-end so specialized talent can be more productive.
+Jheri was promoted to Product Manager after creating a prototype to redesign his employer's software interface based on user feedback.
 Later, he was promoted to Director of User Interface Design.
-Mike's work helped sell their web application and their start-up for several hundred thousand dollars and won Mike an invitation to join the same executive team at their next start-up. -
+Jheri's work helped sell their web application and their start-up for several hundred thousand dollars and won Jheri an invitation to join the same executive team at their next start-up. -

 1995 - 1996